 Static electricity is both a fascinating scientific phenomenon and an annoying fact of life.
 Essentially, it’s the result of static charges building along certain surfaces and discharging electric shock upon touch.
 While such encounters are usually harmless – however annoying they might be – static electricity also can harm sensitive electronics.

 Here’s how to keep static electrical shock at bay:

 Humidify the Air – The greater your indoor relative humidity, the less opportunity for static electricity to build up.
-Adding more house plants will help, as will drying articles of clothing over chairs, keeping the bathroom door open while showering, and placing pots of water near floor heating vents.
+Adding more house plants will help, as well as drying articles of clothing over chairs, keeping the bathroom door open while showering, and placing pots of water near floor heating vents.